Null-controllability of evolution equations associated with fractional Shubin operators through quantitative Agmon estimates: Smoothing properties of the associated semigroups

 This subsection is devoted to derive Corollary \ref{02102020C1} from Theorem \ref{19022020T1}.
 Let $(\psi_j)_j$ be a Hilbert basis of $L^2(\mathbb R^n)$ composed of eigenfunctions of the operator $H_{k,m}$ and $\lambda_j>0$ the eigenvalue associated with the eigenfunction $\psi_j$ for all $j\geq0$.
 Moreover, let $c_1,c_2>0$ and $T>0$ be the positive constants given by Theorem \ref{19022020T1}.
 We first prove that there exists a positive constant $c>0$ such that for all $0<t<T$ and $g\in L^2(\mathbb R^n)$,

 the regularity exponent $\nu_{s,k,m}>0$ being given by

-In the following, the operator $H^s_{k,m}$ and the constant $\nu_{s,k,m}$ will simply be denoted $H^s$ and $\nu_s$ respectively in order tp the alleviate the writing.
+In the following, the operator $H^s_{k,m}$ and the constant $\nu_{s,k,m}$ will simply be denoted $H^s$ and $\nu_s$ respectively in order to alleviate the writing.
 The strategy to obtain this estimate is to prove that there exists a positive constant $c>0$ such that for all $0<t<T$ and $g\in L^2(\mathbb R^n)$,

 Since the normed vector space $L^2(\mathbb R^n)$ is a Banach space, the above inequality implies that for all $0<t<T$ and $g\in L^2(\mathbb R^n)$,

 and also that the estimate \eqref{02102020E3} holds.
 We therefore focus on obtaining \eqref{08102020E1}.
 To that end, we begin by noticing that the exponent $1/\nu_s$ can be written in the following way